MatDzie/Character-Level-Language-Models/README.md

 Based on trained database of text the model will generate new text in the same style based on character level prediction.
 For example if we feed databes of names the model will generate new names in the same style.

 Files duplicate some functions and concepts and this is intended so they are independent of each other and can be read and run separately.
+Also this repo is purely educational and most of the code is done from scratch to learn the concepts.

 Implementation follows a few key papers: